 Flatpak application signatures occur on several levels:

 - single commits

 Please note, however, that GPG signatures, the upstream default, are disabled on Apertis.
 It is still possible to pull from GPG-signed repositories, but those signatures won’t be verified.
 Similarly, it is not possible to sign flatpak applications using GPG when using Apertis.

 The simplest way to create a signed flatpak is to use

 base64-encoded secret Ed25519 key.
 This ensures the OSTree commit and summary

 For more advanced usage, the same command-line option can also be used with the following flatpak commands:

-These commands allow one to create Ed25519-signed commits from an unsigned repository or bundle, or to create signed bundles.
+These commands allow one to create Ed25519-signed commits from an unsigned repository or single-file bundle, or to create signed bundles as explained below.

 Multiple occurrences of the